 It's surprisingly light especially when using the sourdough method.

-A wholesome salad and a slice of the bread above would provide about a half of your daily needs.
+A wholesome salad and a slice of the bread above would provide about a half of your daily fiber needs.

 Food companies are adept at refining out most of the goodies from their products and then using added synthetic fiber to fool us.
 Look out for terms like oligofructose and xanthan-gum in the list of ingredients; they have no proven value.

-Many of them have little influence on lowering blood glucose and cholesterol levels; nor do they make bowel movements easier or improve the absorption of minerals as natural fiber does.
+Many of them have little influence on lowering blood glucose and cholesterol levels.
+Nor do they make bowel movements easier; or improve the absorption of minerals as natural fiber does.

-The other deception to be aware of is that having extracted the natural fiber and other nutrients from processed foods they become utterly tasteless; so large amounts of sugar and salt are often added.
-It's important to become a label-reader if you are enjoying typical products on the industrial diet.
+The other deception to be aware of is that having extracted the natural fiber and other nutrients from good foods they become utterly tasteless; so large amounts of sugar and salt are often added.
+It's important to become a discerning label-reader if you are enjoying typical products on the industrial diet.